ZJPat/GPO/README.md

 # GPO
-Automate the installation  of Group Policy to adhere to either ISO 27002
+Automate the installation of Group Policy to adhere to ISO 27002.
+This can be modified to set CIS as well.

+Walkthrough:

+TBD.